anuraj-rp/anuraj-rp.github.io/_pages/about.md

 Regarding my education, I got my first master’s degree in Space Technology and Robotics from Erasmus Mundus SpaceMaster Programme after which I spent some time building hardware for robots.
 I then worked on printed electronics for a few years and then with 5G in telecom sector.
 Currently doing applied research in the industry and consulting for robotics and ML.
 [I build small rovers for fun][NewHobbies] in my free time and carry out self-funded fun research projects.
 Have a look here to know more - [YakRover Project][YakRover].

 In brief, my plan was to be an academic, but I made a pivot to industry in 2015.
 I am also currently enrolled at the University of Oulu studying Product Management.
-Currently I am working as Software Consulting Engineer with some awesome people at [Unikie][Unikie].
+Currently I am working on applied ML and robotics at [Unikie][Unikie].

 I was planning to study Field Robotics for my doctoral studies particularly Evolutionary Robotics.
 I have been fascinated by Evolution for almost a decade and keep reading research articles on it whenever I have free time.
 Had I started my PhD I would have studied Evolutionary and Genetic Algorithms in the context of Robotics, however life seemed to have a different plan for me.
 Here is a my two page [CV][Resume].